MicrosoftDocs/azure-docs/articles/container-registry/container-registry-troubleshoot-access.md

 # Troubleshoot network access to registry

-This article helps you troubleshoot common problems accessing an Azure container registry due to network or firewall configurations.
+This article helps you troubleshoot problems you might encounter when accessing an Azure container registry that has virtual network or firewall configurations.

 ## Symptoms